Armenian Economic Association

 Modeling Market Risk in Mathematica

-time, changes in equity prices, interest rates, commodity prices and currencies, i.e. market risk, began to play an increasingly important
+changes in equity prices, interest rates, commodity prices and currencies, i.e. market risk, began to play an increasingly important role in

-role in overall risk exposure of financial institutions.
-Recent global financial crisis forcefully demonstrated great importance of properly
+overall risk exposure of financial institutions.
+Recent global financial crisis forcefully demonstrated great importance of properly measuring

 The purpose of the workshop is to discuss fundamental concepts and provide an overview of the key models most frequently used in

-Mathematica (by Wolfram Research).
+(by Wolfram Research).
 All concepts are illustrated using real data.
-After the workshop, participants shall be given the fully
+After the workshop, participants shall be given the fully functional

-functional interactive lecture notes written in Mathematica that they can later use to further explore these topics and continue learning
+interactive lecture notes written in Mathematica that they can later use to further explore these topics and continue learning about this

 The workshop plans to cover most of the following topics: